 If in doubt, don’t go out!

-5. Only if River is not rising and has little or no debris
+- Only if River is not rising and has little or no debris

-6. Only if white light fixed to bow & red light fixed to stern and bow wears high visibility jacket/waistcoat
+- Only if high intensity white LED flashing light facing bow & red high intensity LED flashing light facing stern and the bow person/single sculler wears high visibility upper body outer garment

-7. J13 and Younger coxed quads only
+- J13 and Younger in coxed quads only

-8. No J13 or younger, J14/15 in 4x+, 4+, 4x & 8+ (i.e. Big Boats), J16 & Older – any boat
+- No J13 or younger, J14/15 in 4x+, 4+, 4x & 8+ (i.e. Big Boats), J16 & Older – any boat

-a.
-Only coxed boats are permitted
+- Only coxed boats are permitted

-b.
-All boats must have a high intensity LED flashing light facing the bow and a high intensity LED flashing light facing the stern
+- All boats must have a high intensity LED flashing light facing the bow and a high intensity LED flashing light facing the stern

-d.
-If visibility is less that 200m then only 2 coxed boats are permitted on the river with at least one coaching boat in attendance.
+- If visibility is less that 200m then only 2 coxed boats are permitted on the river with at least one coaching boat in attendance.
 Crews must agree to use different stretches of the river i.e. Wilton to Wires upstream of Regatta course & Wall to Backney Bridge.
 The boat using the Backney stretch will only progress onto the Regatta course at caution.